stencila/stencila/README.md

 The various modules are in various states of development for various operating systems.
 Here's a summary of what is and isn't working on [Travis CI](https://travis-ci.org/stencila/stencila) (for Linux and Mac) and [Appveyor](https://ci.appveyor.com/project/nokome/stencila) (Windows): ✓ indicates a Makefile recipe is implemented and working, a ✗ means its been implemented and is failing (an hopefully has an associated issue number), blank means it hasn't been attempted.
 See the relevant module `Makefile` for what `setup`, `build`, `test`, `cover` and `publish` actually do.

-Code coverage statistics for each module are available on [Codecov](https://codecov.io/gh/stencila/stencila). <a id="codecov-note">Note: </a> Code coverage is currently very low.
+Code coverage statistics for each module are available on [Codecov](https://codecov.io/gh/stencila/stencila). <a name="codecov-note">Note: </a> Code coverage is currently very low.
 We're working on improving that but also don't place too high a priority on code coverage while version < 1.0.0 and thus the API is changing (because tests need to get rewritten a lot!).

                | Linux | Mac   | Win.
 -------------- |:-----:|:-----:|:-----: